Quick Answer

 Q: Mera bachche ki aankh par gaanth hai - is this serious?

-A: Usually not!
-A chalazion is a harmless blocked oil gland that typically resolves with warm compresses.
+A: Usually not.
+A chalazion is a blocked oil gland that typically resolves with warm compresses.
 It’s not contagious.
-See a doctor if it’s painful, the whole eyelid is swollen, or there’s fever.
+See a doctor if it’s painful, the whole eyelid is swollen, vision is affected, or there’s fever.

 Q: How long does a chalazion take to go away?